Granville, OH (1805 – present farming, mill, railroad, & university town with numerous historical sites)

 Classification: historic town

-Location: City Of Coshocton, Coshocton County - On N Whitewoman St off of SR 541 (Chestnut St)
+Location: City Of Coshocton, Coshocton County – On N Whitewoman St off of SR 83

-The formerly mostly abandoned Roscoe Village has been restored & annexed into the city of Coshocton which was once its rival directly across the Muskingum River.
+The nearly abandoned town of Roscoe Village received a second chance when it was restored & annexed into the City Of Coshocton, which was once its rival directly across the Muskingum River.
 Roscoe was originally called Caldersburg, settled by James Calder in 1816.
 James was a merchant whose business failed in Coshocton.
-After building his cabin, James had a 24 x 50 log tavern & hotel built on the land & platted Caldersburg with 67 lots.
-Another brick tavern was built in 1821 & the first business opened in 1825.
-Caldersburg had a post office from 1825 - 1831.
+After building his cabin on the other side of the river, James had a 24 x 50 log tavern and hotel constructed on the land & platted Caldersburg with 67 lots.
+Another brick tavern was built in 1821 and more businesses followed later that decade.
+Caldersburg had a post office from 1825 – 1831.